halcy/Mastodon.py/docs/index.rst

-        'media_attachments': # A list of media dicts of attached files 'emojis': # A list of custom emojis used in the toot, as Emoji dicts 'tags': # A list of hashtag used in the toot, as Hashtag dicts 'application': # Application dict for the client used to post the toot (Can be
+        'media_attachments': # A list of media dicts of attached files 'emojis': # A list of custom emojis used in the toot, as Emoji dicts 'tags': # A list of hashtag used in the toot, as Hashtag dicts 'application': # Application dict for the client used to post the toot (Does not federate
-                       # None, for toots made using the web UI).
+                       # and is therefore always None for remote toots, can also be None for
+                       # local toots for some legacy applications).
         'language': # The language of the toot, if specified by the server.
         'muted': # Boolean denoting whether the user has muted this status by
                  # way of conversation muting